jpspadaro/thewindthenight/docs/README.md

 # *The Wind, The Night* Archive
-Find the newest at: https://write.as/jpspadaro/
+Find the newest official at: https://write.as/jpspadaro/

+This is both an archive and my "working copy" of what gets posted.

 > **Warning: Browsing around this repository probably contains spoilers.
 The entries below should be safe.**